kumahq/kuma-website/app/docs/dev/policies/meshtrafficpermission.md

 #### Explanation

-1. Top level `targetRef` selects all proxies in the mesh where is policy was applied (`default` mesh).
+1. Top level `targetRef` selects all proxies in the mesh.

     ```yaml
     targetRef: # 1